thanasisn/SDR_enhancement_LAP/article/article_doc.md

 of solar irradiance, but under certain conditions, can lead to enhancement of the global horizontal irradiance (GHI) reaching the ground.
-This cloud enhancement (CE) effect can locally increase the observed GHI to levels even higher than the expected clear-sky irradiance \[Cordero et al. (2023); Vamvakas, Salamalikis, and Kazantzidis (2020); Castillejo-Cuberos and Escobar (2020); and references therein\].
+This cloud enhancement (CE) effect can locally increase the observed GHI to levels even higher than the expected cloud-free irradiance \[Cordero et al. (2023); Vamvakas, Salamalikis, and Kazantzidis (2020); Castillejo-Cuberos and Escobar (2020); and references therein\].